Beware of pension scams

 2 Check who you’re dealing with

-The FCA has a dedicated ScamSmart page you can use to search whether the person or organisation who has approached you is authorised.
+The Financial Conduct Authority (FCA) has a dedicated ScamSmart page you can use to search whether the person or organisation who has approached you is authorised.
 ScamSmart also has tools to take you through the details of any offer you’ve been made to help you identify if you’re being scammed.

 If you’ve used ScamSmart and you’re still not sure whether the offer you’ve been made is trustworthy, you can call the FCA Consumer Helpline on 0800 111 6768.
-They’ll be able to tell you whether the organisation or person you are dealing with is permitted to give pension advice.
+They’ll be able to tell you whether the organisation or person you're dealing with is permitted to give pension advice.

 If you don’t use an FCA-authorised company, you risk not having access to compensation schemes if things go wrong.